kubernetes/enhancements/keps/sig-etcd/4647-cluster-feature-gate/README.md

 ### Notes/Constraints/Caveats (Optional)

-#### Should we allow users to change feature gate value from etcd endpoints?
+#### Should we allow users to dynamically change feature gate values at runtime via etcd endpoints?
 In our proposal, the feature gates of a cluster can only be configured through the feature gate flags/config files when the cluster/members starts.
 Users cannot dynamically change feature gate values through some etcd endpoints.

 The main downside of this restriction is that it requires member restart to change a feature value which might be to slow for some critical bugs.
 But the alternative would open a security pandora box by allowing clients to change etcd configuration from etcd endpoints.